grz0zrg/fas/README.md

    * "libwebsockets.a" can now be found in the "build/lib" directory

 Copy the \*.a into "fas" root directory then compile by using one of the rule below.

+Recommended launch parameters with HiFiBerry DAC+ :
+    ./fas --alsa_realtime_scheduling 1 --frames_queue_size 63 --sample_rate 48000 --device 2

+Bit depth is always set as 32 bits float at the moment.
+(16/24 bits will be implemented soon as options)

 ####Makefile rules